aviaryan/utility-bash-scripts/.github/pull_request_template.md

 - [ ] The script is marked as executable (`chmod +x`).
 - [ ] I have added/updated the README entry for the script (if applicable).
-- [ ] I have mentioned any dependencies and OS requirements for the script in the README.
+- [ ] I have mentioned any outstanding dependencies and OS requirements for the script in the README.